-We have 100+ employees worldwide at research and development and production facilities in North America and Asia.
+We have over 130 employees worldwide at research and development and production facilities in North America and Asia.

-Aemetis operates a 55 million gallon per year renewable ethanol production facility in Keyes, California.
-As a byproduct of ethanol production at the Keyes plant, more than 400,000 tons per year of distillers grains are produced and shipped throughout the Central Valley as feed for livestock.
+Aemetis owns and operates a 60 million gallon per year renewable ethanol production facility in Keyes, California.
+As a byproduct of ethanol production at the Keyes plant, more than 430,000 tons per year of wet distillers grains (WDG) are produced and shipped throughout Califonia’s Central Valley as animal feed for dairies and feedlots.

-The Keyes plant is a leader in environmentally responsible ethanol production with a 2.6:1 positive energy balance and near zero water discharge.
-In addition, the plant’s natural gas and steam powered turbine cogeneration unit generates all of the operating electric needs of the plant, eliminating dependence on the state’s electrical grid.
+The Keyes plant is a leader in environmentally responsible ethanol production with positive energy balance and zero water discharge.
+In addition, the plant’s combined heat and power (CHP) steam turbine unit generates all of the operating electric needs of the plant, eliminating dependence on the state’s electrical grid.

-Aemetis operates a 50 million gallon per year integrated chemical and fuels production facility in Kakinada, India.
+Aemetis owns and operates a 50 million gallon per year integrated fuels and chemical production facility in Kakinada, India.
 The facility is connected via pipeline to the deep-water port of Kakinada and is licensed to sell chemicals and fuels in the domestic India market and into the international market.

-Our Kakinada, India facility operates three refining units: biodiesel, glycerin and edible oil.
-Biodiesel, produced from non-edible natural oils, is sold as a chemical in the textile and fuel markets.
+Our Kakinada, India facility operates three refining units: biodiesel, glycerin, and edible oil.
+Biodiesel, produced from renewable non-edible natural oils, is sold as a transportation fuel and also as a chemical in the textile market.
 Glycerin has multiple applications as a specialty chemical in the paint, textile, cosmetic, and medical industries.
 Edible Oils are sold into the Indian food market, mainly to industrial bakers and olien refiners.